There’s hardly a harder point in a writer’s life than to find what to write about.

 Your brand represents an idea, a mission, or a purpose.
 It’s the promise you make your visitors as soon as they hit your site.

-The brand of Content Fiesta is to represent content writers who want to write authoritative content that attracts eyeballs and business inquiries; it helps writers go from amateur bloggers to professional content creators who can make a living from their craft.
+Take the case of Content Fiesta: the brand represents the content writers who want to write authoritative content that attracts eyeballs and business inquiries; it helps writers go from amateur bloggers to professional content creators who can make a living from their craft.

 Because I have a clear idea of what my brand represents, I can define an almost unlimited set of topics to write about.
 It’s easy; too easy, I’d say.

 Define What Your Brand Is About

 The first step to finding what to write about then it’s to know what your brand is about.

 - If you work for a business, check its missions, vision, and values